Svaneti trekking tour€280

 IF NEITHER OF DATES ABOVE FITS:

 This tour can be organized also privately for any group of hikers outside of the dates listed above.
 In this case, the itinerary can be adjusted according to your wishes and group size limitation doesn't apply.
-However, there are two differences compared to the tour described here.
+However, there is one difference compared to the tour described here.

-1. The route on day 4 - the alternative route through Lagem pass is still little-known and in Svaneti, there are very few guides familiar with it.
+The route on day 4 - the alternative route through Lagem pass is still little-known and in Svaneti, there are very few guides familiar with it.
 Therefore, on custom dates, we usually offer classic Mestia - Ushguli route with sleepover in Iprali.
-Of course, if yoiu are interested in Lagem pass variant, len us know and we will do our best.
+But, of course, if you are interested in Lagem pass variant, len us know and we will try our best.

 DEPARTURE / ARRIVAL: MESTIA